Afghan security forces require efficient, timely support to deal with terror threats: Mamundzay | Law-Order

-Afghan National Defense and Security Forces (NDSF)require efficient, timely support to deal with existing threats of terrorism, and without a stronger ANDSF, peace and stability in Afghanistan and the broader region will ''remain elusive'', the country's Ambassador-designate to India, Farid Mamundzay, said on Thursday.
+Afghan National Defense and Security Forces require efficient, timely support to deal with existing threats of terrorism, and without a stronger ANDSF, peace and stability in Afghanistan and the broader region will ''remain elusive'', the country's Ambassador-designate to India, Farid Mamundzay, has said.

 Charting the formation of the ANDSF, Mamundzay said NATO led the UN-mandated international security assistant forces or ISAF from August 2003 to December 2014 to help raise it.